Chuck Schumer Refuses to Support Bills to Protect Border Kids

 “There are so many obstacles to legislation and when the president can do it with his own pen, it makes no sense,” Schumer told reporters, the Hill reported.
 “Legislation is not the way to go here.
 Unacceptable additions have bogged down every piece of legislation we’ve done.”

-Schumer and the Democrats are essentially telling the President to use dictatorial powers and they won’t do a thing to help.
+Schumer and the Democrats are essentially telling the President to use dictatorial powers and they won’t do a thing to help with legislation.
 All President Trump would be left with is a Sophie’s Choice of separating families, or ‘catch and release’ and wholesale amnesty for any illegal immigrants crossing the border.

 The Senate minority leader will not fund more detention facilities for families; will not support bills to send people back who come here illegally; and he will sacrifice the children.

-His rejection of proposed GOP legislation confirms the fact that the Democrats are using the border crisis which they clearly ignored during Obama’s 8-year presidency.
+His rejection of proposed GOP legislation confirms the fact that the Democrats are misusing the border crisis which they clearly ignored during Obama’s 8-year presidency.
 They are using it to manipulate the public and to foment manufactured outrage in order to attack President Trump.

 Schumer supported Sen. Feinstein’s bill to end family separation but not one now authored by Republicans?
 He makes no sense unless you believe he wants to sacrifice the children on the altar of Progressivism.